Frequently Asked Questions

 Where can I find the status of my order?

 You should have received an email with an order confirmation after submitting your order.
 After your order is shipped, you will receive a shipping confirmation with a tracking link.
-If you did not receive an order or shipping confirmation, please email our Customer Support Team at email@example.com and we will be happy to assist you.
+If you did not receive an order or shipping confirmation, we recommend checking your email spam folder first.
+We have found that these types of emails end up there frequently!
+If you are still unable to find your order related emails, email our Customer Support Team at email@example.com and we will be happy to assist you.